Esri/calcite-design-system/conventions/Documentation.md

 ### Writing stories

-Each component should use a `storiesOf` with at least one story.
+Each component should use the [Component Story Format (CSF)](https://storybook.js.org/docs/html/api/csf) with at least one story.
 If your component has properties that effect visual styles, you can use the [storybook knobs addon](https://www.npmjs.com/package/@storybook/addon-knobs) to allow people to manipulate properties and see live updates in the documentation.
 A minimal stories file might look something like this:

 ```
 import { storiesOf } from '@storybook/html';